Purchase your online ticket at the best price and avoid queues

 2. I haven't received the tickets in my email.
 What can I do?

-First, check that it hasn’t been caught in your email’s Spam folder.
-If you haven’t received it, you can contact us via email at admon@cuevadenerja.com, and we will send you the tickets.
+First, please check that the tickets haven’t been filtered into your email’s spam folder.
+If you still haven’t received them, you can contact us at admon3@cuevadenerja.com and we will resend your tickets.

 3. I can't print the tickets.
 What can I do?